dilawar/MouseBehaviour/docs/build_pipeline.md

 ## Electrical

-- PCB
+- PCB (see CAD folder)
-- Electrical Components
+- Electrical Components (see the BOM file in repository)

 ## Mechanical